-Whether it’s parents giving gifts to children or children learning how to give to others, presents are a Christmas tradition that many families choose to observe.
-Here are some ideas for how to handle this special
+Whether it’s parents giving gifts to children or children learning how to give to others, presents are a Christmas tradition that many choose to observe.
+Here are some gifted ideas from other parents that might work in your family:

 Enjoying Small Gifts